asreview/asreview-academy/LAB/AI-aided-screenen-LAB.md

 You probably had to screen about only 2-3% of the data.
 Amazing right?!
 Chances are though that you did not get to see a couple of relevant records before you stopped screening.
-Do you think that is acceptable?
+Do you think this is acceptable?
 There is a trade-off between the time spent screening and the error
 rate: the more records you screen, the lower the risk of missing a relevant record.
 However, screening all records in your dataset is still